shnCanos/sleet/README.md

 # Sleet

-Meant for me, it is public for easier cloning, but you can use it too.
+Meant for me but you can use it too.

 What it does is pretty simple, although it doesn't work with all package managers, such as xbps.